devhliu/wrt-project/radon_inversion/backprojection/README.md

         values           : vector(NNodesx1(complex)) of values of Fourier transforms;
         jacobian_weights : volumes assigned nodes in the discretization of the Riemann integral for the Fourier transforms
+## Future plans

+  * Matlab/Octave code works is not parallelized and works sufficiently slow (it could be optimized, using the special structure of the backprojection integral)

+  * Backprojection for Radon transforms could be efficiently realized in C with help of GSL or other matrix libraries.